 - 1. Create two classes which consist of two private variables, one Integer and one Float variable in each class.
 Write member functions to get and display them.
 Write a FRIEND function common to arguments and the Integer and Float values of both the objects separately and display the result. - 2.
 Create a class ARITH that consists of a FLOAT and an INTEGER variable.
-Write member functions ADD() , SUB() , MUL() , DIV() , MOD() to perform addition, multiplication, division and modulus respectively.
+Write member functions ADD(), SUB(), MUL(), DIV(), MOD() to perform addition, multiplication, division and modulus respectively.
 Write member functions to get and display values. - 3.
-Write a C++ program to read the following information.
+Write an efficient C++ function that takes two strings as arguments and removes the characters from first string, which are present in second string (mask string). - 4 .Write a C++ program for Banking System.
+Initial balance and rate of interest are initialized using the constructor. - (i) Deposit the Amount - (ii) Withdraw the amount - (iii) Interest Calculation - (iv) Display the result. - 5.
+Write a program to perform function overloading and this pointer - 6.
+Create a class MAT has a 2-Dmatrix and R & C represents the rows and columns of the matrix.
+Overload the operators +,-, to add, subtract and multiply two matrices.
+Write member functions to get and display MAT object values.